[Sir Edward Leigh in the Chair]

 Does the Minister agree with me and Citizens Advice, who fear that the message being sent by not putting the Bill forward will increase and mainstream logbook lending?

 I hope I can give some explanation over the course of my remarks as to why we have chosen not to proceed with the Bill at the moment.
-My opening remarks that the market has shrunk considerably is not to diminish the concerns she has raised about some of those logbook loans.
+My opening remarks that the market has shrunk considerably is not to diminish the concerns that the hon.
+Lady has raised about some of those logbook loans.
 It is important context to the debate, though, that the market appears to be shrinking, at least for the moment.

 The number of bills of sale registered at the High Court has fallen from 52,000 in 2014 to around 35,000 in 2016.
 That compares with 760,000 people taking out a total of 3.6 million payday loans in 2015 alone.
 Logbook loans remain an important, if small, part of the loan market and are worthy of attention.